LonJonn/Portfolio/src/_writeups/element-education.md

   demo: "http://elementeducationau.com/"
 ---

-This project was a simple WordPress site that I built with some friends for one of their family member's private tutoring service.
-Although this is a relatively small project, it was a real-world use-case for a CMS.
+This project was a simple WordPress site that I built with some friends for a private tutoring service.
+Although this was a relatively small project, it was a real-world use-case for a CMS that provided a great leraning experience.
 I had some prior experience with CMS solutions, but only on local projects for my own testing.

-This project was a way for my friends and I to learn about tools like WordPress for building simple websites.
+This project was a great opportunity for us to learn about tools like WordPress for building simple static websites.
 We shared equal responsibility when creating this website over the course of about a week.

-**We were able to implement the following:**
+**We implemented the following:**

 - Shared layout with a CTA button
 - Landing page with testimonials